Rxjas/CoLab/README.md

 # CoLab
 The brand new way to connect like minded individuals who are looking to collaborate with others in their profession.
-The application currently focuses on __, but could be expanded to encompas
+The application currently focuses on __, but could be expanded to encompass

 This is a test for a branch